Stamford, Lincolnshire: Administrative history

+Parliamentary representation

+Stamford belongs to the parliamentary constituency of Rutland and Stamford.
+The current MP is Alicia Kearns (Conservative).

+Prior to the 2024 election, Stamford formed part of the Grantham and Stamford constituency.
+Previous MPs include Gareth Davies, who won the seat at the 2019 General Election and Nick Boles.

 Geography

 Stamford, on the bank of the River Welland, forms a south-westerly protrusion of Lincolnshire between Rutland to the north and west, Peterborough to the south, and Northamptonshire to the south-west.
 There have been mistaken claims of a quadripoint where four ceremonial counties – Rutland, Lincolnshire, Cambridgeshire and Northamptonshire – would meet at a point but the location actually has two tripoints some 20 m apart.

 The River Welland forms the border between two historic counties: Lincolnshire to the north and Soke of Peterborough in Northamptonshire to the south.

 In 1991, the boundary between Lincolnshire and Rutland (then part of Leicestershire) in the Stamford area was redrawn.
 It now mostly follows the A1 to the railway line.
 The conjoined parish of Wothorpe is in the city of Peterborough.
 Barnack Road is the Lincolnshire/Peterborough boundary where it borders St Martin's Without.

 The river downstream of the town bridge and some of the meadows fall within the drainage area of the Welland and Deepings Internal Drainage Board.